genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Application Processes](/img/plugin-processes.png)

 :::tip
-Starting all processes at once in large projects can take some time and by default will open a run window for each process.
+Starting all processes at once in large projects can take some time.
+By default, it opens a run window for each process.
-To clean up the UI, use the **Services** window for better organisation (Only available in IntelliJ Ultimate Edition).
+To clean up the UI, use the **Services** window for better organisation (only available in IntelliJ Ultimate Edition).
 :::

 ![Services Window](/img/plugin-services.png)

-### Using the Terminal
+### Using the terminal

 Every process and script that you can run via the UI can also be run via the IntelliJ terminal window.
-Recognised commands will be highlighted in green and can be run by pressing **Ctrl + Enter**.
+Recognised commands are highlighted in green and can be run by pressing **Ctrl** + **Enter**.

 ![Start all processes from the terminal](/img/plugin-terminal-1.png)

-Commands ran from the terminal can take arguments, which is easier than editing run configs to add them.
+You can include arguments when you run commands from the terminal, which is easier than editing run configs to add them.

 ![Process with arguments](/img/plugin-terminal-2.png)

 Although these commands are entered in the terminal, when executed they will open up the relevant window in your IDE, the same as when running via the UI.

-For ease of use, some commands which are not strictly processes or scripts have been added:
+For ease of use, some commands that are not strictly processes or scripts have been added:

-- `startServer` will start all your registered processes (as well as the Resource Daemon), as you would when running in a Unix based environment.
+- `startServer` starts all your registered processes (as well as the Resource Daemon), as you would when running in a Unix-based environment.
-- `killServer` stops all running processes (this also includes the Resource Daemon)
+- `killServer` stops all running processes (this also includes the Resource Daemon).
-- `startProcess` can be used for familiarity, but note that the process name itself is also a valid command e.g. `MY-APP-CONSOLIDATOR --coldStart`
+- `startProcess` can be used for familiarity, but note that the process name itself is also a valid command e.g. `MY-APP-CONSOLIDATOR --coldStart`.
-- `killProcess` will stop an individual processes
+- `killProcess` stops an individual process.

-Note: As with other plugin features, terminal commands will not be available until indexing has completed.
+Note: As with other plugin features, terminal commands will not be available until indexing has been completed.

 ### Log Files

-When starting services, the log file will be automatically attached to the run or debug window.
+When starting services, the log file is automatically attached to the run or debug window.

 The window has two tabs: